deadlydog/AzureDevOps.WindowsScheduledTasks/src/MarketplaceReadMe.md

 This [Azure DevOps (i.e. TFS) extension][ExtensionInAzureDevOpsMarketplaceUrl] provides Build and Release Pipeline tasks that allow Windows Scheduled Tasks to easily be installed, uninstalled, enabled, disabled, started, and stopped on the local or remote computer(s).

-> Note: This extension was previously named "Windows Scheduled Tasks", but has been renamed at the request of Microsoft.
+> Note: This extension was previously named "Windows Scheduled Tasks", but was renamed at Microsoft's request.

 ## Features